Able-Bodied Adults Without Dependents (ABAWDs)

 Current status of the ABAWD rule

-California has a statewide waiver of the ABAWD rule effective from November 1, 2022 to October 1, 2024.
-[ACL 22-103.]
-California had been granted an extension of its statewide waiver until June 30, 2023.
+California has a statewide waiver of the ABAWD rule effective from November 1, 2022 to October 31, 2025.
+[ACL 22-103, ACL 24-76.]
+California had been granted an extension of its statewide waiver until June 30, 2024.
 [ACL 22-40.]
 California previously had a statewide waiver of the ABAWD rule effective from July 1, 2020 to June 30, 2021 because of COVID-19.
 [ACL 20-90.]
 California previously had a waiver of the ABAWD rule for 52 of 58 counties.
 [ACL 18-97.]
 The counties that did not qualify for the ABAWD time limit waiver were San Francisco, San Mateo, Santa Clara, Alameda, Contra Costa and Marin.

 Regardless of the waiver, counties must continue to identify ABAWDs, screen for exemptions and inform clients of the ABAWD rules.
+Counties must provide written notice and oral explanation of the applicable CalFresh work rules to all households where at least one member is subject to a CalFresh work rule.
+CDSS has created a script for counties to use to inform applicants and recipients of the ABAWD rules.
+[ACL 24-42.]
 Counties must also track and report data about work registration, ABAWDs, and Employment and Training.
 [ACL 22-40.]

 Individuals who were previously discontinued from CalFresh for failure to meet ABAWD requirements and reapply to CalFresh may be approved for benefits if otherwise eligible.
 CalFresh Employment and Training and voluntary quit sanctions do not stop when the individual moves to a county with an ABAWD time limit waiver.
 [ACL 22-40; ACL 21-67.]